skip to Main Content

 Adil Katalino Bacuramin Kasaruga Basengat Ka Jubata*

-The design of the first pavilion was inspired by the Kadriah Sultanate Palace, built in 1771 by Sultan Syarif Abdurrahman Alkadrie.
-Within the pavilion, there stands a figurative statue of Sultan Abdurrahman Alkadrie alongside his consort, Utin Chandramidi, adorned in traditional attire of Melayu Telok Belanga and Baju Kurung.
-The scene is complemented by miniature cannons, the sultanate’s flag, and an array of crafts and traditional clothing representative of West Kalimantan’s Malay heritage.
+The pavilion’s first structure is inspired by the Kadriah Palace, built in 1771 by Sultan Syarif Abdurrahman Alkadrie.
+Inside, visitors will find figurative statues of the Sultan and his consort, Utin Chandramidi, dressed in traditional Malay attire: Telok Belanga and Baju Kurung.
+The display is complemented by miniature cannons, the royal flag, and various examples of Malay traditional crafts and garments from West Kalimantan.

-Explore the pavilion further in an unforgettable cultural journey while observing traditional items like Mandau, blowpipes, shields, sarang palilit (women’s headgear), and Damak (blowpipe arrows).
-At specific times, visitors may witness the unique dances of West Kalimantan, namely the Jepin and Luing dances.
+A visit to the pavilion offers an unforgettable cultural journey through artifacts such as mandau (Dayak sword), blowpipes, shields, sarang palilit (a traditional women’s headdress), and damak (blowpipe darts).
+At certain times, visitors may also enjoy traditional dances from West Kalimantan, including the Jepin and Luing dances.

 DID YOU KNOW?

-In West Kalimantan, there is a lively festival known as the Festival Meriam Karbit.
-The cannons used in the festival can have a diameter of up to one meter, producing thunderous explosions.
-This tradition originated from the first Sultan of Pontianak, Syarif Abdurrahman Alkadrie, who ordered his warriors to fire cannons to drive away the spirits that disturbed him while building the Kadriah Palace.
+West Kalimantan hosts a vibrant celebration known as the Karbit Cannon Festival.
+The cannons, with diameters of up to one meter, produce thunderous booms that echo across the city.
+This tradition dates back to the time of Sultan Syarif Abdurrahman Alkadrie, the founder of Pontianak, who ordered his guards to fire cannons to drive away spirits disturbing the construction of the Kadriah Palace.

 cs@tamanmini.com